 Every effort is made to create a running order based on order of registration and athlete crossovers.
 Sometimes this is not possible due to various logistical reasons such as limited numbers of teams and the number of athlete crossovers, but we do make significant effort to adhere to this process.

 Performance order remains at the sole discretion of ICE.
 Due to continued growth, we can no longer accept requests for shifts in performance orders due to individual needs including travel issues, traffic, coach arrival/departure times, individual plans, etc. Coaches with genuine specific requests should contact firstname.lastname@example.org immediately upon submitting their entry, whereby ICE will endeavour to accommodate reasonable requirements where possible.

 If you have a request to move your teams around on the running order before the event please contact email@example.com within 3 business days of the running order being issued.
 We cannot promise that your amendment can be made.

-Legality queries are due at least 14 days prior to the competition in which you intend to compete.
-They must be submitted to the company through email@example.com and will not be accepted via any other form of message.
+Legality queries are due at least 14 days prior to the competition in which you intend to compete (or at least 14 days prior to the date you wish to receive an answer by).
+They must be submitted to the company through firstname.lastname@example.org and will not be accepted via any other form of message.

-Rulings are based on the skill as performed in the video, using USASF guidelines and glossary.
+Rulings are based on the skill as performed in the video, using IASF guidelines and glossary.
 Any changes in execution later may result in a different ruling on the day.

 All participants must enter divisions in which they are eligible by specified age requirements.
-Proof of age for each participant must be available upon request at the competitions at which a participant’s squad performs.
+Proof of age for each participant must be available upon request at the competitions at which a participant performs.
 This can be in electronic or hard copy form.